Foreign Policy of Islam: Peace or War?

 Abstract

-This article is influenced by Dr. Adnan Ibrahim’s teachings.
-Does Islam enact enmity toward non-Muslims and what is the foreign policy of Islam, peace or war?
+Dr. Adnan Ibrahim’s teachings significantly influence this article.
+Does Islam promote enmity toward non-Muslims, and what is its foreign policy—peace or war?
 The answer is peace, not war.
-Even though there is a controversy over this topic, the overwhelming answer for peace overshadows the controversy—141 qur’anic revelations in favor of peace versus a few prophetic sayings, hadith, in support of a war.
+While there is controversy regarding this topic, the overwhelming evidence supporting peace outweighs the conflict.
+There are 141 Qur’anic verses advocating for peace compared to a few prophetic sayings (hadith) that support war.

-Islam honors the freedom of faith, and the acceptance of all people, promotes justice and cooperation for building and beautifying life.
+Islam honors the freedom of faith and the acceptance of all people.
+It promotes justice and cooperation to enhance and enrich life.

 I- Basic Philosophy of Islam Toward Wars